safferli/opendataday2016/presentation/StadtteilfinderTinder/index.Rmd

 <!-- -->

-&hellip; which one is your favourite?
+&hellip; where would you want to live?

 ---